nadethoughts/Aetheria/Campaigns/The Anchor’s Secret/Transcripts/TAS Session 05 - Transcript.md

 He's going to stay where he's at.
 He's going to target neutral with a steam blast.
 So he's going to attack.
 Steam vents?
 You got to hurt yourself to do steam vents.
 I don't know.
 Take it, take one day.
 That is a 22 to hit, from which, I would be very surprised if you had an AC of 20, 50, do, uh, it's 16.
 It's 16.
 Okay.
 Uh, so he hits, and he does, I can cheat.
 Um, he does four points of bludgeoning damage, plus two points of fire damage.
 So six points of damage total.
 He's immune to, he's immune to fire.
 I figured.

 Why didn't I take that into account with my plans?
 He says, six total?
 Yeah, six total.
-All right, next up is Lil Jon.
+All right, next up is Lil John.
 All right, so I want to do, I'm not quite sure how to do all this, but basically I want him to use my killer instinct, so I can figure out what the problem is with this guy.
 I also want to utilize my ability, I think it's called scurry, scurry, which I can move around, without being the opportunity attack thing you're talking about.
 Okay, so then the next question is, basically I can move five, so I'm sort of moving, and my range on these things are, it's five, right?

 Yeah, so the first thing you wanted to do is a bonus action, which you can just use and do the bonus action, get the information that's there.
 All right.
 And what's the ability to read as, do you have to do a check or anything on that, or do you just get information?
 I believe he just gets information.
 Unless it's concealed by a non-attentment spell.
 That's a good idea of you that you can see, you immediately learn the creature's immunities, resistances, and vulnerabilities.
 Okay.
 We're good.
 So, the big guy?
 The big guy.